What Is Constipation?

 Feeling bloated and nauseous.

-A sensation of still wanting to pass stool despite your bowel being empty.
+A sensation of still wanting to pass stool despite the bowel being empty.

 Weight loss or anemia.